Skip to content

 Some agents will include their favourite books or books they’d love to see more of in their description or wish list.

-If you struggle to find book comps, you can include comps to movies and TV shows, but always check if they’re based on a book.
+If you struggle to find comp titles, you can include comps to movies and TV shows, but always check if they’re based on a book first.
+A good balance is to have one recently published book, from the past 5 years, and then another comp.

 Don’t over-describe your book